trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - The `Map<` and `new Map` counts increased in this snapshot because the Librarian slice introduced explicit ref-backed state types and clone helpers while removing the service object's direct mutable maps/handles.
+- The `Effect.runPromise` and `WebSocket` counts dropped in this snapshot because `EffectRpcClient` now owns its RPC/socket layer with `ManagedRuntime` and uses Effect's WebSocket constructor layer.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.